msepehr/pi-data-exploration/Readme.md

 1. TODO include [PI-Web-API-Client-Python](https://github.com/osimloeff/PI-Web-API-Client-Python) to get some live data from PI System

+1. The conf/credentials.yml has not been pushed for a security reason.
+Therefore, a conf/credentials.yaml.template is added to copy and rename to conf/credentials.yml with a username/password basic authentication.

 ### Dependencies

 * PI-Web-API-Client-Python – PI Client for Python